tcsimm/tcsimm/README.md

 🧠 **Currently focused on:**
 - SQL optimization and window functions
-- Power BI dashboards for operational reporting
+- Tableau & Power BI dashboards for operational reporting
 - Data storytelling for non-technical stakeholders

 📊 **What I’m building toward:**